openstack-k8s-operators/ci-framework/containerfiles/README.md

 - `-v ~/.ssh/id_ed25519:/home/prow/.ssh/id_ed25519`: exposes your private SSH key.
 - `-v .:/home/prow/ci-framework`: exposes the project content in /home/prow/ci-framework in the container.
 - `-v ~/inventory.yml:/home/prow/ci-framework/inventory.yml`: an example of how you can override the inventory.yml.
+- `-v ~/custom_files:/home/prow/custom_files`: mounts the custom_files directory.
+This is useful for incorporating various files that cifmw requires, such as multiple inventory files, ci_token, and pull_secret.
+- `--uidmap 1000:0:1 --uidmap 0:1:1000`: sets up user ID mappings for improved security.
 - `--security-opt label=disable`: needed for SELinux environment.

 ### Inventory considerations